 Collaboration and sharing

-Craft provides real-time collaboration with live cursors and presence indicators, allowing multiple users to work on the same document simultaneously.
+Craft supports real-time collaboration with live cursors and presence indicators, making it easy to see who is working on a document at any moment.

 Sharing a document with Craft